COMPLETE CHECKLIST

 Everything you need to survive the first 72 hours after a disaster.
 Printable, comprehensive, and organized by priority.

-πŸ“– 12 min read πŸ“… Updated January 2026 βœ“ 75+ Items
+πŸ“– 12 min read πŸ“… Updated 2026 βœ“ 75+ Items

 Emergency preparedness supplies and backpack